 Rationale Divinorum Officiorum, Durandus, Fust & Schöffer, 1459

 The History of Reynard the Foxe, Caxton, Kelmscott Press, 1893

 In parallel to historical research, Rafael Ribas & Alexis Faudot, current researchers at ANRT, produced fifteen fonts and one set of initial letters.
 Based on a series of workshop sessions conducted between 2015 and 2018 in art & design schools across France and Germany, with over 150 students, the digital typefaces are the result of a thorough analysis and redesign of the originals.
-The typefaces will be published as a set of Open Source fonts during the opening of the exhibition.
-Available for download on this website, the fonts will be usable for commercial use and modification of the files will be allowed under the same licence.
+The typefaces are published as a set of Open Source fonts.
+Available for download on this website, the fonts are usable for commercial use and modification of the files is allowed under the same licence.

 Fust & Schöffer ‘Durandus’ 118G, Gotico-Antiqua first used in Mainz by Peter Schöffer & Johann Fust for Guillaume Durand’s Rationale Divinorum Officorum in 1459.
 The book displays two sizes, the smaller 92G for the main text and the bigger and more contrasted 118G used only for the colophon and later for the famous 48-line Bible in 1462.
 Used until the end of the century.
 Type design workshop at Hochschule Mainz and Gutenberg-Bibliothek, Mainz, June 2016.